Limits to Extracting Neutron-Star Physics Constraints from NICER Pulse Profiles: Methodology

 Expanding the cosine terms, we can write this as

 or equivalently

 where

 Equation~(\ref{eq:expansion}) is a complete expression that can describe any pulse profile of arbitrary complexity.
 In practice, however, an infinite number of Fourier components are not required to describe or supported by the actual data, both because of the signal-to-noise of the data and of the degree of the intrinsic complexity of the pulse profiles.
 As a result, the sum of Fourier modes in Eq.~(\ref{eq:expansion}) terminates at some $N=N_{\rm max}$.
 In \S3, we use \nicer data to quantify the number of independent Fourier components that can be measured at different photon energies for the primary targets.
 In \S4, we use \xmm data to determine the number $S$ of independent spectral components arising from the stellar surface.
-We combine the results of these two analyses in \S5 to quantify the number of model parameters that can be meaningfully inferred from the current \nicer data.
+We combine the results of these two analyses in \S5 to quantify the number of independent model parameters that can be meaningfully inferred from the current \nicer data.
+We note that, even if the observations provide only upper limits on the coefficients of additional Fourier modes, these upper limits on their magnitudes can still be used to exclude regions of the model parameter space.
+In other words, upper limits on higher-order Fourier modes can still rule out models that predict large amplitudes.
+However, this can only serve to put bounds on the physical parameters of interest (e.g, masses and radii of neutron stars) and perhaps exclude particular equations of state but do not lead to actual measurements.

 We focus our attention to \src given the fact that it is the brightest among all the pulsars used for pulse profile modeling \citep{2016MNRAS.463.2612G}.
 In Appendix~\ref{app:others}, we repeat the same analysis for the remaining sources \psrdz, \psrzs, \psrtt, which have been observed for pulse profile modeling with \nicer.